vladimirRadjenovic/geolocation-api-blocker/README.md

 * _Off_ - Original coordinates remain unaltered.

 If a site uses your IP to detect your location, this extension cannot do anything about it.
-Its only purpose is to alter the behavior of Geolocation API, which is a much more accurate method of obtaining location.
+Its only purpose is to alter the behavior of the Geolocation API, which is a much more accurate method of obtaining location.